 Instead of steaming the whole fish, you may use fish fillet which will work just the same.
 I enjoy using thick cod fillet which works well with all steamed fish recipes such as Cantonese steamed fish or Teochew steamed fish.

 Unfortunately, there is none.
 'Shaoxing' wine is added for its sweetness.
 While most would use some apple juice as a substitute, I strongly advise against it.
 Apple juice will spoil the taste of the dish, making it slightly tart in taste.
 If you do not want to have alcohol in this recipe, simply omit it as the main flavour in the gravy comes from the soy sauce.

 It is considered auspicious to have fish served during the reunion dinner, which takes place a day before Chinese New Year as the pronunciation of fish in Chinese (“Yu”) sounds similar to the word surplus.
 Hence, having a whole fish to begin the year signifies the start of a new year with surplus and abundance.

 Despite being a fairly easy dish to prepare, the flesh of the fish will be tough if it is steamed for too long.
 Depending on the size and thickness of the fish, steaming a fish normally takes around 15 to 20 minutes.

 Steamed Fish is also known as: Cantonese Steamed Fish

 Rinse the fish and use a paper towel to pat it dry.
 Place fish on a plate and put ginger pieces and spring onions on and underneath the fish to get rid of the fishy smell.
 Pour Shaoxing wine on the fish.

 Steam fish for 10 minutes.
-After steaming the fish for the last 10 minutes, remove the ginger slices and spring onions.
+After that, remove the ginger slices and spring onions.
 Drain excess water and continue to steam for a further 10 minutes.

-Heat up oil and pour on the fish.
+Heat up oil and pour onto the fish.
 This will give the fish a beautiful shine.